EugeniyKiyashko/DevExtreme-dxDemos/demos/PivotGrid - Excel Export Enhancements.md

-Excel Export Enhancements
+# Excel Export Enhancements

-# The Problem
+## # The Problem

 The [previos PivotGrid export implementation](https://js.devexpress.com/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/export/) is limited and does not allow you to customize Excel files in the following ways:

-- customize cells (appearence, format, value)
+- customize cells (appearence, format, value and so on)
-- customize the workbooks and worksheets (add headers, footers, comments, customize page orientation and so on)
+- customize the workbooks and worksheets (add headers, footers, comments, images, links, customize page orientation and so on)
-- use custom formats
+- export additional sheets with custom data
 - export the Fields Panel
-- export several widgets into one file
+- use custom formats
 - display load indicator
 - protect cells and sheets

-# The Proposed Solution
+## # The Proposed Solution

-After some research, we plan to use the third-party [ExcelJS](https://github.com/exceljs/exceljs) library in the way, similar to our DataGrid [export  implementation](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/ExcelJSOverview/React/Light/).
+We plan to use the third-party [ExcelJS](https://github.com/exceljs/exceljs) library in the way, similar to our DataGrid [export  implementation](https://js.devexpress.com/Demos/WidgetsGallery/Demo/DataGrid/ExcelJSOverview/React/Light/).
 We got very good export feedback with it.

 **Note**: At the moment, we are testing the proposed solution and want to collect feedback and find out whether this solution covers most scenarios.

-# Scenarios
+## # Scenarios

 ## Customize Cell Appearence
 By passing a function to the customizeCell option of exportPivotGrid, you can apply flexible customizations to individual cells: